kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Naxos/README.md

 ## Some of OCLC's notes for this stanza

-Replace SUBDOMAIN with the unique site identifier for your institution's subscription.
+Replace [siteID] with the unique site identifier for your institution's subscription, and please add open ports 2048, 1935, 443, and 80.

 &nbsp;